David Cremean (Ph.D. Bowling Green State University)

 We offer several tracks for the English major (English, English Education, English Composite) and we offer an English minor and a Professional Writing minor.
 Additionally, as an English major, you may choose a concentration in writing.

-The English major at BHSU prepares you to pursue a number of different careers, and our alumni have followed a variety of paths including graduate school, education, entrepreneurial endeavors, and publishing.
+The English major at BHSU prepares you to pursue a number of different careers, and our alumni have followed a variety of paths including graduate school, law, education, medicine, journalism, advertising, entrepreneurial endeavors, and publishing.

 Students in our major are valuable members of the campus community.
 The English Club holds an annual short story writing competition, runs a film festival, and publishes The Greenbowl Review, a journal of literature and art.
 Additionally, as an English major, you can compete in essay competitions, including the Stewart Bellman Excellence in Undergraduate Writing awards, and are eligible to apply for a number of Humanities Department scholarships.

 Students interested in the English major are encouraged to click on the "Download a Factsheet" link in the upper right hand corner of this page.